Is Facebook missing/not working? See this page's footer.

 its own SEO services, and in turn, it includes some good further resources, including Google Webmaster Tools.

-Nevertheless, attention to all these points will take you a long way.
+Nevertheless, attention to all the following points will take you a long way.
 They

 are in the order you should take them, but many can be done at the same